marc2332/freya/crates/elements/src/_docs/events/onrightclick.md

-The `click` event fires when the user clicks an element with the left button of the mouse.
+The `click` event fires when the user clicks an element with the right button of the mouse.

 Event Data: [`MouseData`](crate::events::MouseData)